What Is WBS In Project Management?

 1. Pull out the milestone: Identify the key milestone from the GC’s schedule.
 For example, if the milestone is the interior finish, focus on that.

-2. Create your own flow: Using your internal scheduling resources, develop your own takt plan.
+2. Create your own flow: Using your internal scheduling resources, develop your own Takt plan.
 This will help you organize your work from zone to zone, ensuring you’re prepared for each phase of the project.

 3. Send your plan to the GC: Whether it’s during the pre-construction phase or even after you’ve started, submit your schedule and show them how your work needs to flow.
 Negotiate this plan with them.
 If they attempt to stack your crews or cut your time, push back and explain why your flow plan is crucial.